T2MNetwork/website/_pages/2026/cfp.md

-The 29th Conference "Theories and Methods in Macroeconomics" (T2M) will take place on __the 2nd and 3rd of June 2026__ hosted by [HEC Montreal](https://www.hec.ca/en/), close to Paris.
+The 29th Conference "Theories and Methods in Macroeconomics" (T2M) will take place on __the 2nd and 3rd of June 2026__ hosted by [HEC Montreal](https://www.hec.ca/en/).

 We invite submissions from all areas of macroeconomics.
 The program will feature multiple parallel sessions, two keynote lectures and several topical invited sessions organized by leading economists.
-This edition will also feature a special lightning round session in which graduate student will present their work.
+This edition will also feature a special lightning round session in which graduate students will present their work.

 __Keynote speakers__: